|Quick Facts: Painters, Construction and Maintenance|

 Painters apply paint, stain, and coatings to walls, buildings, bridges, and other structures.

 Painting requires a lot of climbing, bending, kneeling, and stretching.
 Most industrial painters work outside, almost always in dry, warm weather.
-Those who paint bridges or building infrastructure may be exposed to extreme heights and uncomfortable positions.
+Those who paint bridges or buildings may be exposed to extreme heights and uncomfortable positions.

-Although most painters learn their trade informally on the job, some learn through a formal apprenticeship.
+Although most painters learn their trade on the job, some learn through an apprenticeship.

-Employment of painters is projected to grow 18 percent from 2010 to 2020, about as fast as the average for all occupations.
+Employment of painters is projected to grow 20 percent from 2012 to 2022, faster than the average for all occupations.
 Overall job prospects should be good, and opportunities for industrial painters and coaters are expected to be excellent, especially in the Gulf Coast region.

 Compare the job duties, education, job growth, and pay of painters, construction and maintenance with similar occupations.